Olympic National Park Photo Workshop

 - Day 3: Since it's a drizzly day, we skip sunrise to get some much needed sleep.
 We meet up mid-morning for a post-processing session along with image critique.
 After lunch, we venture deep into a rarely visited rainforest to capture the lush, verdant interior.
 For sunset we visit a another beautiful beach and capture some amazing cloud color!

 - Day 4: The forecast is calling for partly cloudy skies, so we wake early to photograph a beautiful sunrise at Crescent Lake.
 We do another post-processing session in the afternoon and then head back to the coast for sunset photos.
 This time we capture the setting sun coming through a small arch!
 With clear skies, we decide to stay out late and capture the Milky Way

 - Day 5: We get an early start in hopes of capturing the full moon before heading to Hoh Rainforest for our final shoot.
 After photographing the dazzling array of greenery we head back to Forks and say good-bye.

 Everyone on this trip should be in reasonably good physical condition.
 We aren't planning any long hikes but you should be comfortable walking 2-4 miles per day while carrying your photo gear.

 Food is not included as part of the workshop.
-You are free to bring your own food or eat at restaurants in town.
-We will make food stops when we are driving between photo stops.
+If we eat meals as a group, everyone will pay their own tab.
+We will make food stops when we are driving between photo stops and there are grocery stores in both Port Angeles and Forks if you need snacks.

 Since we are photographing so much along the coast, we highly recommend each participant bring a pair of chest waders.
 Without waders, you may get very wet trying to photograph close to the water.
 A sturdy tripod is a must!